Nathanwoodburn/FireWallet/README.md

 # Support
 If you have any issues with the application you can open an issue on GitHub or contact me on Discord (NathanWoodburn on most Handshake servers).

 If you would like to support this project you can find out how at https://nathan.woodburn.au/#donate or you can help by contributing to the project on GitHub.
+Also you can send HNS directly to `@firewallet`